gidariss/FeatureLearningRotNet/README.md

  * In order to download the RotNet model (with AlexNet architecture) trained on the ImageNet training images using the current code and convered in caffe format, go to: [ImageNet_RotNet_AlexNet_caffe](https://mega.nz/#!ekVRlLJC!N23AlTHuGwJF87sS6f7QjUyGfVFllEOFVgKtcrvZvYk).
 Note that:
    1. The model is saved in caffe format.
    2. It is not the same as the one used in the paper and probably will give (slightly) different outcomes (in the PASCAL segmentation task it gives slightly better results than the paper's model).
    3. It expects BGR images that their pixel values are mean normalized with the following mean BGR values `mean_bgr = [0.406*255.0, 0.456*255.0, 0.485*255.0]`.
 Prior to normalization the range of the image values must be [0.0, 255.0].
+   4. The weights of the model are rescaled with the approach of [Kraehenbuehl et al, ICLR 2016](https://github.com/philkr/magic_init).